apache/druid/docs/querying/sql-data-types.md

 ## NULL values

-By default, Druid treats NULL values closely to the SQL standard.
+By default, Druid treats NULL values similarly to the ANSI SQL standard.
 In the default mode:
 - numeric NULL is permitted
 - NULL values and empty strings are not equal.